Budesonide: Asthma

 Budesonide is given by metered-dose inhaler or nebulizer for maintenance and prophylactic treatment of asthma, including patients who require oral corticosteroids and those who may benefit from a systemic dose reduction.

 Inflammatory bowel disease

 Formulations of delayed-release budesonide are an effective treatment for mild-to-moderately active Crohn's disease involving the ileum and/or ascending colon.
-A Cochrane review found evidence for up to three months (but not longer) of maintenance of remission in Crohn's disease.
+A Cochrane review found evidence for up to three months (but not longer) of maintenance of remission in Crohn's disease, concluding that budesonide is not effective for maintenance of remission in CD.

 Budesonide assists in the induction of remission in people with active ulcerative colitis.

 Budesonide is highly effective and recommended as the drug of choice in microscopic colitis, for induction and maintenance of remission, and for both the lymphocytic colitis and collagenous colitis forms.

 Allergic rhinitis

 Budesonide in the form of nasal sprays is a treatment for allergic rhinitis.

 Eosinophilic esophagitis

 Topical budesonide has considerable effects in eosinophilic esophagitis.
 For this use, it is formulated as a tablet that disperses in the mouth, and sold under the brand name Jorveza.